capensis/canopsis/doc/TR/TR__alarms.rst

 Responsive
 ^^^^^^^^^^

 As the widget is a table, the responsive feature can take args to perform.
-The user must be able to spécify columns that can be not printed if display does not permit it.
+The user must be able to specify columns that can be not printed if display does not permit it.
-In the widget conf, user must be able to select these columns.
+In the widget configuration, user must be able to select these columns.

 .. image:: https://git.canopsis.net/canopsis-ui-bricks/brick-alarms/raw/master/doc/screenshots/responsive_list.png